Kotlin/kotlinx.coroutines/docs/flow.md

 <!--- TEST -->

 The required parameter to `launchIn` must specify a [CoroutineScope] in which the coroutine to collect the flow is launched.
-In the above example this scope comes from [runBlocking] coroutine builder, so while the flow is running this [runBlocking] scope waits for completion of its child coroutine and keeps the main function from returning and terminating this example.
+In the above example this scope comes from the [runBlocking] coroutine builder, so while the flow is running, this [runBlocking] scope waits for completion of its child coroutine and keeps the main function from returning and terminating this example.

-In real applications a scope is going to come from some entity with a limited lifetime.
-As soon as the lifetime of this entity is terminated the corresponding scope is cancelled, cancelling collection of the corresponding flow.
-This way the pair of `onEach { ... }.launchIn(scope)` works like `addEventListener`.
+In actual applications a scope will come from an entity with a limited lifetime.
+As soon as the lifetime of this entity is terminated the corresponding scope is cancelled, cancelling the collection of the corresponding flow.
+This way the pair of `onEach { ... }.launchIn(scope)` works like the `addEventListener`.
 However, there is no need for the corresponding `removeEventListener` function, as cancellation and structured concurrency serve this purpose.

-Note, that [launchIn] also returns a [Job] which can be used to [cancel][Job.cancel] the corresponding flow collection coroutine only without cancelling the whole scope or to [join][Job.join] it.
+Note that [launchIn] also returns a [Job], which can be used to [cancel][Job.cancel] the corresponding flow collection coroutine only without cancelling the whole scope or to [join][Job.join] it.

 <!-- stdlib references -->